gbif/ipt/resourceMetadata.md

 #### Recommended EML fields:
 * sampling methodology - in case describing sample event data
 * citation - to ensure your dataset gets cited the way you want

-#### Template:
-No Excel template exists for resource metadata.
-Simply use the IPT's built-in metadata editor to populate the metadata.

 #### Exemplar datasets:
 * Inter-Valley Soil Comparative Survey of the McMurdo Dry Valleys: [EML](http://ipt.biodiversity.aq/eml.do?r=ictar_ivscs&v=1) / [IPT homepage](http://ipt.biodiversity.aq/resource.do?r=ictar_ivscs)